MrKadunsta/BetterMC/README.md

 # Better Minecraft
 Welcome to A Better Minecraft, a Fabric Vanilla+ modpack & OptiFine alternative with a few additional features.
-These include a better video settings UI, a Mods menu, a Just Enough Items\* crafting book experience, Fullbright, and an enhanced hunger bar.
+These include a better video settings UI, a Mods menu, a Just Enough Items crafting book experience, Fullbright, Litematica, and an enhanced hunger bar.

 <p style="text-align: center;">~~~~~~~~ Main Features ~~~~~~~~</p>